nhpthuy/docs/pages/katalon-studio/tutorials/integrate_with_kobiton.md

     - "/katalon-studio/docs/enable-kobiton-integration/"
 ---

-> From version 7.8 onwards, Katalon Studio supports SSO for authentication with Kobiton Server.
+> From version 7.8 onwards, SSO for authenticating with Kobiton Server is available.
+This enhancement enables the authentication by username/password and SAML SSO login methods in Kobiton.

 ## Enable Kobiton Integration